rebcabin/tangledown/README.md

 And I say

 > That's nice, but it only documents the pieces, and says nothing about how the pieces fit together.
-It's like giving me a jigsaw puzzle.
+It's like giving me a jigsaw puzzle without the box and its picture of what the puzzle looks like when it's assembled.
 It's not enough.

 > The big picture, the rationale, the proofs, the motivation, the "why?", the concept of operations, the architecture, the blueprints, all get lost in the details, literally "lost" as in never written down.

->To understand code without higher-level documentation, you end up running it in a debugger or by tracing printouts, just as, to understand under-documented mathematics, you create yourself some actual examples and reverse engineer proofs, or, to understand the plumbing of a house with missing or inadequate blueprints, you tear out the walls.
+>To understand code without higher-level documentation, you end up reverse-engineering it: running it in a debugger or by tracing printouts.
+It's the same with mathematics: to understand under-documented mathematics, you create yourself some actual examples and reverse engineer proofs.
+Likewise, to understand the plumbing of a house with missing or inadequate blueprints, you tear out the walls.

+> Don't make me do all that.

-[Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) is the best known way to save your audience the work of reverse engineering your code, of assembling the metaphorical jigsaw puzzle.
+[Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) is the best known way to save your _audience_ the work of reverse engineering your code, of giving them the box of your metaphorical jigsaw puzzle.

 Who is your audience?